 These are delicious as is or you can make them a bit fancier with the following optional topping.

-Using a blender, pulse 2 Tbsp of Monk Fruit Sweetener to a powder like consistency and dust the top of brownies before cutting.
+Using a blender, pulse 2 tablespoon of Monk Fruit Sweetener to a powder like consistency and dust the top of brownies before cutting.
 I use a small tea strainer to dust the brownies.

 Or, you can just sprinkle the sweetener on top if you are in a pinch for time.